opentok/opentok-android-sdk-samples/README.md

 * See the [OpenTok Android SDK Reference](http://tokbox.com/opentok/libraries/client/android/reference/index.html) for details on the API.

 * Maven is now being used to host the opentok-android-sdk releases.
-In order to use properly, the following steps need to be followed.
+Follow these steps to use the SDK properly:

   a) Modify build.gradle for your solution and add the following code snippet to the section labeled 'repositories'

       maven { url  "http://tokbox.bintray.com/maven" }